rails/rails/guides/source/initialization.md

 end
 ```

-The class *is* defined in +Rack::Server+, but is overwritten in +Rails::Server+ to take different arguments.
-Its +parse!+ method begins like this:
+The class *is* defined in `Rack::Server`, but is overwritten in `Rails::Server` to take different arguments.
+Its `parse!` method begins like this:

 ```ruby
 def parse!(args)